Brand name: Sclerosol

 Acute pneumonitis and ARDS reported in association with intrapleural talc; causal relationship not established.
 In 3 of 4 case reports, ARDS occurred following relatively large talc dose (10 g) administered intrapleurally via chest tube.
 No reported cases involved talc administered thoracoscopically or by insufflation.

-IV† administration of talc causes pulmonary hypertension and lung parenchymal disease; not reported following intrapleural administration.
+IV† [off-label] administration of talc causes pulmonary hypertension and lung parenchymal disease; not reported following intrapleural administration.

 Inhaled talc associated with pulmonary diseases (e.g., silicosis or asbestos-like disease, chronic bronchitis, bronchogenic carcinoma, pleural plaques).